The Route of All Evil: Plot

-Having been suspended from school for salting the bully Bret Blob (who appears to have the same weakness as slugs), Dwight and Cubert find themselves stuck with their fathers.
-After the boys send the Planet Express crew on a fake mission to deliver pizza to a nonexistent planet and generally annoy the staff, their fathers order them to get jobs.
-They decide to start up a company to rival Planet Express: a paper route.
+Having been suspended from school for salting the bully Bret Blob (who appears to have the same weakness as slugs), Dwight and Cubert find themselves stuck with their fathers Professor Hubert Farnsworth and Hermes Conrad.
+They do some annoyances to the staff.
+Meanwhile, Fry, Leela and Bender brew beer inside Bender, then they treat Bender like an expectant mom.
+Using Professor Farnsworth's invention that makes anyone sound like him, Dwight and Cubert fool Fry, Leela, and Bender into doing a pizza delivery to Dogdoo 8 at the end of the universe.

+One week later, Leela, Fry, and Bender return.
+Upon breaking Dwight's hand-held game with her hand, Leela states to Cubert and Dwight that if she was their mother, she would "give them a stern talking to by their father when he got home from the Senate".
+When Professor Farnsworth asks what the boys did, Bender states that they sent them on a fake pizza delivery as Fry states that the address was Dogdoo 8 where the universe actually ends at Dogdoo 7.
+As Cubert and Dwight claim that Fry and Leela were brewing beer in Bender, Professor Farnsworth and Hermes discipline the boys by ordering them to get jobs.
+Cubert and Dwight decide to start up a company to rival Planet Express: a paper route.

 They become so successful that they take over Planet Express when it is discovered that the Professor was declared legally dead three years ago (he was really taking a nap in a ditch in the park).
 The name of the company is then changed to the name of the boys' delivery route, 'Awesome Express'.
 Humiliated, Hermes and the Professor leave Planet Express.
-Meanwhile, Fry, Leela and Bender brew beer inside Bender, then they treat Bender like an expectant mom.

 Dwight and Cubert end up taking on too many customers and cannot deliver the papers.
 In a panic, they run to Hermes and the Professor to solve the problem.
 All the papers are successfully delivered; however, as they pass Bret Blob's house the boys admit that they broke his window last week.
 Hermes and the Professor take the boys to apologize.
 When Mr. Blob does not accept the apology and insults them, the boys' fathers take offense and start a fight.
+Blob beats them up.

-Blob beats them up, but later apologizes in the hospital.
+At the hospital, Mr. Blob apologizes Hermes and the Professor.
 Bender comes in with his beers to enjoy, and everything ends happily except for Cubert and Dwight who are swallowed by Bret Blob.